bihealth/snappy-pipeline/docs/overview.rst

 ::

     $ cd somatic_project
-    $ cubi-start-step --step ngs_mapping
+    $ snappy-start-step --step ngs_mapping
     [...]
     INFO: applying the following change:

     --- a/.snappy_pipeline/config.yaml	2017-02-03T12:47:32.246833
     +++ b/.snappy_pipeline/config.yaml	2017-02-03T12:49:29.811706
     @@ -22,7 +22,12 @@
      # Configuration for the individual steps.
-These can be filled by the cubi-start-step command
+These can be filled by the snappy-start-step command
-     # or initialized already with cubi-start-project.
+     # or initialized already with snappy-start-project.
      #
     -step_config: {}
     +step_config: